 Truly, is nothing sacred?
 If you’ve been grabbing the same vinegar off the shelf for years, not giving it a second thought, it’s time to do a little label reading.
-Apple cider vinegar?
+One would think that a product with the words “apple cider” on the label would be made from…apple cider, right?
 Depending on your brand, it may now be ‘apple cider flavored‘ vinegar.
 Ditto for what you thought was white wine vinegar.

-Heinz doesn’t address the ‘apple cider flavored’ vinegar on its site, but here’s what they have to say about the clear stuff that used to be white wine vinegar:
+Heinz doesn’t address the ‘apple cider flavored’ option on its site, but here’s what they have to say about the clear stuff that used to be white wine vinegar:

 Heinz® Distilled White Vinegar is made from sun-ripened grain and crystal clear water.

 Sun-ripened grain.
 That sounds nice, doesn’t it?
 But the picture that accompanies that statement shows an ear of corn.
-And you can bet that corn is GMO.
+And you can bet that corn is transgenically modified.

 Heinz now addresses this on their FAQ page:

 So Heinz has two different apple cider vinegar products; one sourced from apples, the other sourced from corn and flavored to taste like apple cider vinegar.
-Watch what you’re buying!
+Ditto for what used to be processed from white wine.